Saauan/ini-scratch/README.md

 $ ./run_ini {target_file}
 ```

+## For Docker users

+To use a graalVM image, you should use the standard `oracle/graalvm-ce image`

+If you want to build a container with the ini folder in it, I advise you do this :

+If you are on windows :

+`docker run -it -v %cd%:/ini_volume --name graal-container --entrypoint "sh" oracle/graalvm-ce`

+If you are on Linux :

+`docker run -it -v $(pwd) --name graal-container --entrypoint "sh" oracle/graalvm-ce`

 # Examples

 The goal of these examples is to give a first overview of the INI syntax and semantics.
 Download the full [INI language specifications](https://github.com/cincheo/ini/raw/master/doc/ini_language_specs/ini_language_specs.pdf).
 Other examples can be found [here](https://github.com/cincheo/ini/tree/master/ini/examples).